Margaridaa/Java-RMI-for-Resource-Sharing/README.md

 After returning a rented car, the individual who first reserved that car will be notified that the car became available and has been rented by the individual automatically.

-#### :scroll: Detailed Portuguese Description of the Program :point_right: shorturl.at/mIPW8
+#### :scroll: Detailed Portuguese Description of the Application :point_right: shorturl.at/mIPW8

 ## Options